-- Infrequent DR tests and updates.
-A recent study by Security Magazine, for instance, has found that only 50% of organizations perform annual (or less frequent) DR tests. - Overlooking potential threats, including cyberattacks, natural disasters and human errors. - Failure to align your DR plans with your business continuity goals and to prioritize critical workloads.
-One study found that only 54% of companies surveyed even have a DR plan. - Underestimating recovery time and not having contingency plans for potential recovery issues. - Not budgeting enough for adequate DR efforts.
+Infrequent DR tests and updates.
+A recent study by Security Magazine, for instance, has found that only 50% of organizations perform annual (or less frequent) DR tests.

+Overlooking potential threats, including cyberattacks, natural disasters and human errors.

+Failure to align your DR plans with your business continuity goals and to prioritize critical workloads.
+One study found that only 54% of companies surveyed even have a DR plan.

+Underestimating recovery time and not having contingency plans for potential recovery issues

-Risks of a Poor Disaster Recovery Solution
+Risks of a poor disaster recovery solution